SisyphusRex/k-assignment-3-abstractdroid/README.md

 10/5/2024: Need to reformat __str__ methods in droid and subclasses to format for printing.  use concatenation before :<10 format

 10/7/2024: Need to write method or enforce standard on dicts of qualities like color or material

+10/8/2024: Need to add printing in color functionality to user_interface.py